Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/nerissa-c2d5.md

 She fought the [Outlander](https://www.youtube.com/live/m5VOeHvSgbI?si=wbEBqq7W5kOczeb2&t=11263), she then tried reading tearful stories of past heroes and their [grim fates](https://www.youtube.com/live/m5VOeHvSgbI?si=Qsn5tfyuwRebdnaA&t=11614) battling the Stains, hoping the emotional weight of their struggles might distract her from her own.
 It didn’t.

 Nerissa couldn’t stop thinking about Elizabeth.
-It seemed like the red knight had been keeping her distance—ignoring her, brushing her off— and as soon as she noticed it, something inside Nerissa had begun to fracture.
+It seemed like the red knight had been keeping her distance—ignoring her, brushing her off—and as soon as she noticed it, something inside Nerissa had begun to fracture.
 She _thought_ there was something between them.
 Something special.
 And now?
 Now she felt unwanted.
 Unseen.

 Desperate for clarity, she turned to Mordan for comfort.
 Therapy, really.